-Molly Washington is a construction and transactions attorney who formerly served as in-house counsel for the City of Portland.
+Molly Washington is an attorney who focuses on equity and social justice, construction, and transactions and who formerly served as in-house counsel for the City of Portland.
 While working for the City, Molly advised the Mayor, City Commissioners, Bureau Directors, and Project Managers on equity and legal issues, providing advice on City policies, risk, procurement requirements, capital improvement projects, partnering opportunities, rules enforcement, litigation, and contract negotiations.

 Molly focuses a portion of her time on equity analysis.
-She works with construction and design professionals to proactively address issues of equity and inclusion allowing them to strategically improve their position and gain valuable public works projects.
-Molly’s equity analysis helps to identify racial, gender, and other disparities that interfere or harm marginalized communities and ways in which those disparities may be mitigated or eliminated.
+She works with companies and government agencies to proactively address issues of equity and inclusion, allowing them to realize the full benefits of an organization in which everyone feels a sense of belonging and investment.
+Molly’s equity analysis helps to identify racial, gender, and other disparities that create obstacles for, devalue, interfere with, or harm marginalized communities and ways in which those disparities may be mitigated or eliminated.

 - Former deputy attorney to the City of Portland Mayor, Commissioners, Bureau Directors, and Project Managers in equity, construction, procurement, and related areas.